AdobeDocs/adobeio-console/faq.md

 # Frequently Asked Questions

+This document provides answers to frequently asked questions about Adobe Developer Console.
+This is a great place to start when troubleshooting a problem with Console.
+If you are unable to find the answer you're looking for, please refer to the [Support overview](support.md) for additional resources.

+## Questions

 - [Why is the service I want to use grayed out?](#why-is-the-service-i-want-to-use-grayed-out)
 - [How do I generate a certificate for my integration?](#how-do-i-generate-a-certificate-for-my-integration)

+## Answers

 ### Why is the service I want to use grayed out?